We have many perfect destinations for your adventure travel, whatever your needs

 You start your adventure with a bus journey (approx 6-7 hours) across the Atlas Mountains - rising to a height of 2092m at the Tizi-n-Test Pass.
 On the way you can visit the 12th century mosque Tinmal.
 Your destination is Ifergane, a pleasant village in the foothills of the mountains, and home to the Berber people who inhabited the land centuries before the Arabs arrived 1,200 or so years ago.
 These proud people still speak a separate language, which consists of three main dialects.
 Although Arabic is gaining an ever-increasing foothold, most people - especially the young - know a few words of French too.
 The overall journey time today is approximately six to seven hours - it is the longest travelling day of the trip.
 With the fading sun dipping below the mountains, you will undoubtedly find yourselves sipping a traditionally prepared glass of sweet mint tea while you wait for your evening meal to be served.
 The sound of the muezzin can often be heard giving the call to prayer.

-Auberge Organier D'Or (AAA) - 2 nights - Swimming Pool (B)
+Riad Arganier D'or (AAA) - 2 nights - Swimming Pool (B)

 Ifergane; Atlas village & oasis walks